nodejs/node-addon-api/doc/function_reference.md

 ### MakeCallback

-Calls a referenced Javascript function from a native add-on after an asynchronous operation.
+Calls a referenced JavaScript function from a native add-on after an asynchronous operation.

 ```cpp